mrismanaziz/Reforestation/README.md

-## They tried to make a diamond shaped like a duck.
-It quacked under the pressure.
+## A man tried to sell me a coffin today.
+I told him that's the last thing I need.